Expedia Group: Involvement in Israeli settlements

 On February 12, 2020, Expedia Group was included on a list of companies operating in West Bank settlements involved in activities that "raised particular human rights concerns" published by the United Nations Human Rights Council.
 The company was categorized under "the provision of services and utilities supporting the maintenance and existence of settlements".

-False advertising and trademark violation
+False advertising and trademark violation incident (2016–2021)

 In August 2016, Buckeye Tree Lodge and Sequoia Village Inn, LLC filed a class-action lawsuit in California accusing the company and its partners of violating trademark rights of numerous independent hotel and motel establishments by running advertising implying that consumers could book reservations for those hotels on Expedia even though Expedia had no relationship with those hotels, in violation of the Lanham Act, and also falsely noting that hotels with which the company had no relationship were "sold out".
 In April 2021, the lawsuit was settled and the company promised not to engage in false advertising.